kubraaksux/AD420-Financial-Modeling/README.md

 # AD420-Financial-Modeling

 ## Project Description
-This repository contains my homework assignments and solutions for AD 420 - Entrepreneurial Finance.
+This repository contains my homework assignment and respective solutions for AD 420 - Entrepreneurial Finance.
 The main focus is on developing financial models and conducting various financial analyses, such as revenue forecasting, sensitivity analysis, and creating pro forma financial statements.

 ## Contents
 - Homework assignments: Contains the original problem statements for each assignment.